popovalexei/ToDo-List-v1/README.md

 To use the ToDo List project, follow these steps:

+  1. Download the ZIP file with the project files.

-1. Install NodeJS and npm on your system, if they are not already installed.
+  2. Install NodeJS and npm on your system, if they are not already installed.
 You can download NodeJS from the official website:           https://nodejs.org/en/download/

-2. Open your terminal or command prompt and navigate to the project directory.
+  3. Open your terminal or command prompt and navigate to the project directory.

-3. Install the required modules by running the following command: npm install express body-parser ejs
+  4. Install the required modules by running the following command: npm install

-This will install the ExpressJS, Body-Parser, and EJS modules required for the project.
+  This will install the modules required for the project.

-4. Once the modules are installed, start the server by running the following command: node app.js
+  5. Once the modules are installed, start the server by running the following command: node app.js

-5. The server will start running on localhost:3000.
+  6. The server will start running on localhost:3000.
 Open your web browser and go to http://localhost:3000 to see the ToDo List project.

 That's it!
 You are now ready to use the ToDo List project on your system.